The full text of the Glasgow climate pact

 The Conference of the Parties serving as the meeting of the Parties to the Paris Agreement,

-Recalling Article 2 of the Paris Agreement,
+Recalling Article 2 of the Paris Agreement1,

+1 Article 2 of the Paris agreement set a target of holding global warming to “well below” 2 degrees Celsius (3.6 degrees Fahrenheit) and trying to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) above preindustrial levels.

 Also recalling decisions 3/CMA.1 and 1/CMA.2, Noting decision -/CP.26,